-The Australasian Subconscious-mind Therapists' Association (ASTA) was established in March 1996 by a team of dedicated practitioners in order to monitor the standard of P.S.H. therapy being offered to the community by its members.
+Established in March 1996, ASTA’s fundamental purpose is to monitor and uphold the standard of P.S.H. being offered to the community by its members.

-It is formally structured with an elected Executive Board consisting of President, Secretary, Treasurer, State Representatives, Research Officer, Membership Officer, Publications Officer, Workshop Officer, Ethics Officer, PR Officer and Public Officer.
+We are a non-profit, formally structured organisation with an elected Executive Board consisting of President, Secretary, Treasurer, State Representatives, Research Officer, Membership Officer, Publications Officer, Workshop Officer, Ethics Officer, PR Officer and Public Officer.